pghalliday/tls-tunnel/README.md

 ## Roadmap

+- Server should support other kinds of switchboard so that it no longer requires more than one port
 - Test keys and certs need to be generated when running tests as they will eventually expire
 - Tunnel should support TLS and HTTPS traffic
 - Client should be configurable to only accept a limited number of connections